Full functionalities of Detail 3D

 Anchorage check gives you information about bond stress and total force on the reinforcement and anchors.

 Last but not least, you can view the Auxiliary results in the application - Deformation, Reinforcement ratio, and Tensor concrete values.
-The first type, Derofmation, can display scaled deformations of the ULS non-linear model.
+The first type, Deformation, can display scaled deformations of the ULS non-linear model.

 The Reinforcement ratio shows the values used to compute the Tension stiffening effect.